-This document is a brief introduction to version control system.
-The main purpose of this topic is to elaborate about version controlling in software system development.
+This document is a brief introduction to the version control system.
+The main purpose of this topic is to elaborate on version controlling in software system development.

-In General aspects, There are two kind of version control one is centralized and other one is distributed.
+In General aspects, There are two kinds of version control one is centralized and another one is distributed.